prysmaticlabs/prysm/CONTRIBUTING.md

 ### Releasing

 When a new release is made, the "Unreleased" section should be moved to a new section with the release version and the current date.
-Then a new "Unreleased" section is made at the top of the file with the six categories listed above.
+Then a new "Unreleased" section is made at the top of the file with the categories listed above.

 ## Contributor Responsibilities